 Need a Lawyer?
 Contact Lawyer Plug.
 Click Here.

 Each year, drunk and distracted drivers cause thousands of accidents in Ontario.
 Distracted driving, in particular, is becoming an increasing threat to the safety and security of Ontario’s road users.

 In Ontario, deaths from collisions caused by distracted driving have doubled since 2000.

 - One person is injured in a distracted-driving collision every 30 minutes.

-In recent years, distracted driving has been a larger contributor to motor vehicle deaths than impaired driving.
+In recent years, distracted driving has been a more substantial contributor to motor vehicle deaths than impaired driving.

-In 2015, distracted driving penalties increased under new Ontario law.
-Per Bill 31 (effective September 1, 2015), fully licensed drivers may be fined up to a $1,000 and receive Three (3) demerit points.
+In 2015, distracted driving penalties increased under the new Ontario law.
+Per Bill 31 (effective September 1, 2015), fully licensed drivers may be fined up to $1,000 and receive Three (3) demerit points.